Chart Color Schemes

 Doncaster East features high concentrations of family households, with a higher-than-average median household size

-Family households compose 78.7% of all households, including 41.5% couples with children, 25.2% couples without children, and 10.9% single parent families.
-Non-family households account for 21.3%, with lone person households at 19.5% and group households comprising 1.7%.
-The median household size stands at 2.7 people, surpassing the Greater Melbourne average of 2.6.
+Family households comprise 78.7% of all households, including 41.5% couples with children, 25.2% couples without children, and 10.9% single parent families.
+Non-family households account for the remaining 21.3%, with lone person households at 19.5% and group households comprising 1.7%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households